astropy/pyvo/docs/dal/index.rst

 Table Access Protocol
 ---------------------
+The `Table Access Protocol (TAP) <https://www.ivoa.net/documents/TAP/>`_ defines a service protocol for accessing general table data, including astronomical catalogs as well as general database tables.
+Access is provided for both database and table metadata as well as for actual table data.
+This version of the protocol includes support for multiple query languages, including queries specified using the Astronomical Data Query Language within an integrated interface.
+It also includes support for both synchronous and asynchronous queries.
+Special support is provided for spatially indexed queries using the spatial extensions in ADQL.
+A multi-position query capability permits queries against an arbitrarily large list of astronomical targets, providing a simple spatial cross-matching capability.
+More sophisticated distributed cross-matching capabilities are possible by orchestrating a distributed query across multiple TAP services.

 Unlike the other services, this one works with tables queryable by an sql-ish language called *ADQL* instead of predefined search constraints.